 How to find internships in Nebraska relevant to a education degree?

-Online education degrees in Nebraska significantly improve career mobility and advancement opportunities for educators.
-Nebraska ranks among states with strong investments in teacher development, and earning an online degree helps professionals meet licensure and endorsement requirements efficiently.
-According to the Nebraska Department of Education, educators with advanced degrees often qualify for higher salary lanes and leadership positions within school districts.
+Obtaining an online education degree in Nebraska can significantly enhance career mobility and advancement opportunities.
+According to the Nebraska Department of Education, educators with advanced degrees often qualify for higher salary brackets and leadership roles within school districts.

 How does studying for a education degree in Nebraska prepare for interdisciplinary roles?